levensta/darkly/README.md

 This project is an introduction to the web security.
 The goal is to find 14 vulnerabilities in the web-app.

 ## env
- To use the scripts set IPADDR env variable to the current ip address of the app.
+ To use the scripts set IPADDR env variable to the current ip address of the app. <br>
  For example, `export IPADDR=192.168.64.4`

 ## Vulnerability/Attack/Exploit: